 Travel Photography: It’s About The Destination

-I do find it ironic that the most heavenly photogenic destinations in the world require you to first travel through hell on Earth to get there: over-crowded airports, cancelled and delayed flights, missed connections, lost luggage, fees for checked bags, long lines at the check-in counter, security, passport control and customs, rude and surly customer service representatives, invasive TSA agents, full-body x-rays, pat downs, no liquids or gels, removed shoes, cramped airplanes with no leg room, and truly tasteless airline food are just some of the indignities to be endured in order to reach our desired destination.
+I do find it ironic that the most heavenly photogenic destinations in the world require you to first travel through Hell on Earth to get there: over-crowded airports, cancelled and delayed flights, missed connections, lost luggage, fees for checked bags, lines at the check-in counter, security, passport control and customs, surly customer service representatives, invasive TSA agents, full-body x-rays, pat downs, no liquids or gels, removed shoes, cramped airplanes with no leg room, and truly tasteless airline food are just some of the indignities to be endured in order to reach our desired destination.
 And I’ve not even mentioned the repulsive edifices themselves.
 The English writer and humorist, Douglas Adams mused that there is no language that has ever produced the phrase as pretty as an airport.

 Then there are the places and experiences that are simply too beautiful for words, which is fortunate enough since photographers are paid to create photos where mere words alone are inadequate.
 The first time I laid eyes on the southern Andes of Patagonia or the aurora borealis in Greenland or a herd of mammoth elephants marching ceremoniously across the African plains, my sympathetic nervous system pulsed into overdrive and delivered a dose of goose bumps over my arms and shoulders, making the hair stand straight up on the back of my neck.
 The very best part of this sensation was that in each instance, I never saw it coming.
 Each and every time was like a thunderbolt from the blue.
 That’s why I do what I do.
 That’s why I travel.

 Richard Bernabe is a professional photographer specializing in travel, wildlife, and nature as well as an author of books, magazine articles, and travel essays published world-wide.
-Richard is a global influencer is the fields of photography, travel, and wildlife conservation with more than 1.2 million followers across social media platforms.
-He leads photography tours and workshops all over the world and is a high-demand keynote speaker.
-For more great information on new images, book projects, public appearances, photography workshops and tours, Sign Up For Richard's Email Newsletter.
+Richard is a global influencer is the fields of photography, travel, and wildlife conservation with more than one million followers on social media platforms.
+He leads several photography tours and workshops all over the world and is invited to speak to photography and conservation groups all across the globe.
+For more great information on new images, gear reviews, book projects, and photography workshops and tours, Sign Up For Our Newsletter.